troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Latency:
 Multi‑agent coordination increases response time compared to a single‑agent system.

+I uploaded the agent.ipynb file to GitHub, but when I did that, I got an error.
+The error said, Invalid Notebook There was an error rendering your Notebook: the 'state' key is missing from 'metadata.widgets'.
+So I placed the link inside the README.

 Demo Video:
 Click on FN_Demo_Nsofor_Troy_ITAI_2376.mov from this website: https://drive.google.com/drive/home